sdouglas/biomod/how-join/index.md

 ---

-BIOMOD registration for 2018 will open in February 2018.
+BIOMOD registration for 2019 is now open.

 ## Organize your team